 Before laying your mulch in your flower beds, you’ll want to tackle any weed growth first.
 You can spend the weekend working on your hands and knees, or you can turn to a professional for help.

-Most homeowners spend an average of $65 to $120 for weed control, depending on the method used.
-Paying a gardener to hand-pull the weeds usually costs between $30 to $60 per hour.
+The cost of weed control ranges from $65 to $165, depending on the method used.
+Paying a gardener to hand-pull the weeds usually costs between $35 to $80 per hour.

 Edging